kintone-labs/kintone-js-sdk/docs/reference/record-cursor.md

 Provide functions to work with kintone Cursor

-Currently there's only cursor for records.
+Currently, there's the only cursor for records.

 ## Constructor